norrawitaof-hub/Document_Validator/README.md

 - Regex-based extraction of line items (quantity + description) from unstructured chat/email text.
 - SKU matching against the sample master catalog with a simple confidence score.
 - Validation notes when the match confidence is low or missing (mimicking HITL flags).
-- A dashboard-style snapshot of the Golden Records for the ingested requests.
+- A dashboard-style snapshot of the Golden Records for the ingested requests (also rendered as HTML).

 **Sample catalog**